bdellegrazie/rpi-kiosk/README.md

 The safety measures can be disabled by setting `debian_apt_unsafe_fast: true` in the Pi's group\_vars or host\_vars.
 This behaviour is switched on (true) in vagrant by default

+### Systemd Notes

+Systemd timers are used to schedule the page switch so the resolution can be specified in seconds Systemd has support for integration with the graphical user session (see systemd.special(7), target graphical-session.target) but this integration is not implemented by any of the session managers yet.
+Instead a work-around described here is used: https://naftuli.wtf/2017/12/28/systemd-user-environment/

 ## Contributing / Testing with Vagrant